Yusuffrih/Boots-Review-MS3/README.md

 1. Navigation bar
 #### Plan
+The navbar should work as expected and bring the user to the the different links that they want and expect to be brought to.
+The navbar should also be responsive on different screen sizes.
+It should also be dynamic in that, it should display different items depending on whether the user is logged in or not or if the user is admin or not
 #### Implementation
+The navbar was taken from bootstraps components section and customized for my own project.
+It comes responsive through Bootstraps built in features and a toggler  appears at a certain small screen size.
+To make the navbar dynamic, I used jinja to create conditional checks to see the above mentioned criteria and make the navbar dynamic.
 #### Test
+Try and follow all of the available navbar links and ensure they work.
+Only the login and signup navbar items should be available to see if the user is not logged in.
+If the user is logged in, they should be able to see all the navbar items except for the manage navbar item which only appears for the admin user.
 #### Result
+This was a success.

 2. Registration page - username and password (See Testing completed in user story testing section)